TelegramBotsAPI/Telegram.Bots.Extensions.Polling/docs/README.md

 ### License

-Telegram.Bots.Extensions.Polling is an extension for Telegram.Bots.
+Telegram.Bots.Extensions.Polling is an extension of Telegram.Bots.
-Copyright © 2020  Aman Agnihotri (amanagnihotri@pm.me)
+Copyright © 2020-2021  Aman Agnihotri (amanagnihotri@pm.me)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published